my-ko-la/writings-/programming_principles.md

 I want to mention that I plan to tackle other topics that I hold close to heart in the next posts.
 Let me know what you think of the names:

-- "Embracing Data-Oriented Design, cache lines and how to love and cherish the CPU."
+- "Embracing Data-Oriented Design, respecting cache lines, and how to cherish the CPU."
 - "Does the code itself need DDD?"

 # How I tackle problems: Trace-Validate-Test